 Bear in mind that birds aren’t stupid—they know what winter is, and many species spend months preparing for it.
 With that in mind, it’s a good idea to plant a variety of shrubs and trees that provide food and shelter sources at different times throughout the year.

-Some excellent shrubs and trees that bear food sources for birds include:
+Some excellent deciduous shrubs and trees that offer shelter and food sources for birds include:

 - Pagoda Dogwood